Theresa Creek Dam

 Theresa Creek Dam is a dam located 22 km south west of Clermont in central Queensland, Australia.
 It was constructed in 1983 by the Blair Athol Coal Project to supply water for the town of Clermont, Queensland.
+The reservoir it impounds is known as Lake Theresa.

+The reservoir has a capacity of 10,000 ML and extends into the neighbouring locality of Theresa Creek.

+History

+The dam was built in 1983.